MCPEmaniac/Commander-X16-Applications/Sprite Editor/README.md

 ## Potential Future Enhancements

-I'm considering enhancements including support for 8 color bits per pixel, saving/loading of palette and sprite data, rotation of sprites, undo/redo of changes to the sprite graphics data in VRAM.
+I'm considering enhancements including support for 8 color bits per pixel, saving/loading of palette and sprite data, rotation of sprites, and undo/redo of changes to the sprite graphics data in VRAM.